Edward Braddon: Early life

 In 1876, Braddon married Alice Smith, who survived him.

-During the Indian Mutiny, Braddon fought as a volunteer on behalf of the British forces.
+During the Indian Rebellion of 1857, Braddon fought as a volunteer on behalf of the British forces.
 In 1872, Braddon wrote a memoir detailing his experiences in India, entitled Life in India.
 He left the Indian civil service in 1878 and retired to Tasmania.

 Political career

 Tasmanian career

 In 1879, Braddon was elected to the Tasmanian House of Assembly in the Division of West Devon, and he represented that constituency until November 1888.
 He became leader of the opposition in 1886 and after the defeat of the James Agnew government, he was asked to form a cabinet.
 However, he resigned the premiership to Philip Fysh, and instead became Minister for Lands and Works.

 In 1888, Braddon represented Tasmania on the Federal Council, the predecessor to the Constitutional Conventions of the 1890s.
 After leaving parliament in 1888, Braddon was appointed Agent-General for Tasmania in London, a position he held until September 1893.
 While in London he helped to raise funds to float a number of ventures in Tasmania.
 These include the Mount Lyell Mining and Railway Company.

 After returning to Tasmania, Braddon was again elected the member for West Devon, and again became opposition leader.
 In April 1894, Braddon became Premier, and held office until 12 October 1899, the longest term of any Premier up to that date.
 He drew no salary while in office, but a contemporary diarist, J.B.
 Walker, judged him "an adventurer ... not overburdened with conscience".

 In 1895, Braddon published another volume of memoirs, entitled Thirty Years of Shikar.